mplodowski/dynamicpdf-plugin/README.md

 Plugin was build on Laravel Package [barryvdh/laravel-dompdf](https://github.com/barryvdh/laravel-dompdf).

+> This plugin requires **Stable** version of OctoberCMS.

 ## Features
 * Manage PDF Templates and Layouts in OctoberCMS backend
 * Example Invoice.pdf template with background image, custom header and footer, custom Open Sans font embedding
 * Simple function for rendering PDF documents inside OctoberCMS using DOMPDF library
 * Twig support in templates
 * Style templates using pure CSS

+## Support

+Please use [GitHub Issues Page](https://github.com/mplodowski/DynamicPDF/issues) to report any issues with plugin.

+> Reviews should not be used for getting support, if you need support please use the Plugin support link.

 ## Like this plugin?
 If you like this plugin, give this plugin a Like or Make donation with PayPal.